gklyne/Mandy_Klyne_memorial/order.md

 ## WORDS OF WELCOME

-We have come together because we loved Mandy
+We have come together to remember Amanda, known and loved by all as Mandy
 As wife, mother, sister, colleague, friend.

 Here we will mourn her leaving us,